hypothesi/mcp-server-tauri/docs/index.md

   </div>
 </div>

-::: tip Community Project
+::: warning Community Project
-This is an unofficial community project, independently developed to enhance [Tauri](https://tauri.app) development through AI assistance.
+This is an **unofficial** community project, independently developed to enhance [Tauri<sup>&reg;</sup>](https://tauri.app) development through AI assistance. **Please note that this project is not affiliated with, endorsed by, or sponsored by The Tauri Programme within the Commons Conservancy.**
 :::

 ## What Is This?

-**MCP Server for [Tauri](https://tauri.app)** bridges AI assistants with your Tauri development environment via the Model Context Protocol.
+**MCP Server for [Tauri<sup>&reg;</sup>](https://tauri.app)** bridges AI assistants with your Tauri development environment via the Model Context Protocol.
 Control your entire dev workflow through natural language - test UI, debug issues, monitor IPC calls, and inspect your app's state.

 ## Quick Start